HOW SAFE IS MY AIR QUALITY?

 Making changes inside the home also lowers risk.
 Many household items, appliances and activities can add particulate pollutants to the air, including cigarette smoke, harsh household cleaners, mold, dust mites, pollen, pet dander, wood-burning stoves or fireplaces, candles, incense and improper ventilation.

-You can help combat indoor air pollutants by:
+You can help combat poor indoor air quality by:

 • Ventilating your home.